 In the Company's consolidated IFRS financial statements, cash and cash equivalents comprise the amount of financial assets held at the end of the reporting period as the Company's HUF and FX petty cash assets, freely disposable bank account balances that are available in the Company's electronic accounts held with financial institutions, bank account balances for limited use that are available in the Company's earmarked accounts held with financial institutions, balances in the deposit accounts with agreed maturity held with financial institutions, as well as sight bank deposits.
-In the consolidated IFRS financial statements, negative balances of current accounts held with financial institutions, i.e. overdraft facilities, are presented among short-term liabilities, in the line of short-term credit.
+In the consolidated financial statements made in accordance with IFRS, negative balances of current accounts held with financial institutions, i.e. overdraft facilities, are presented among short-term liabilities, in the line of short-term credit.